qragsda80/Engineering_4_Notebook/README.md

 led2.direction = digitalio.Direction.OUTPUT
 button = digitalio.DigitalInOut(board.GP11)
 button.direction = digitalio.Direction.INPUT
-button.pull = digitalio.Pull.UP
+button.pull = digitalio.Pull.UP      # Button is pulled up so when pressed will read as true

 print('ready')

 abortcheck = 0

 while True:
-    if not button.value:
-        abortcheck = 1
+    if not button.value:       #if button is pressed, initiate this function abortcheck = 1
         for i in range(10,0,-1):
             led.value = True